SharePoint/sp-dev-docs/docs/solution-guidance/replace-sharepoint-content-types-and-site-columns.md

 {
     // The old content type.
     const string oldContentTypeId = "0x010100C32DDAB6381C44868DCD5ADC4A5307D6";
-    // The new content type name
+    // The new content type name.
     const string newContentTypeName = "ContosoDocumentByCSOM";

     // Get the new content type and lists on the site.